the World’s Worst Weather Live!

 called “Home of the World’s Worst Weather Live.”

-for grades 3-8 content will expand on MWO’s well-established distance learning
+for grades 6-8 (though grades above and below will benefit, too!) content will expand on MWO’s well-established distance learning

 program that connects students across the country to the excitement and science